 Consider your future when choosing a 3PL provider.
 If you expect your business to grow you should work with a team that can handle it.
 If you predict massive order volume increases, can your 3PL partner handle it?
 Do they have the warehouse space and manpower necessary?
 Do they have online systems in place to keep orders organized and get things out the door as efficiently as possible?

 Your warehouse partner should not fall short of financial stability and be unable to support your business.
 Financial stability is extremely important when choosing a third-party logistics provider, and you can find this out by checking their track record with other customers.

 Consider IT Capabilities

 Does your prospective 3PL partner have a good warehouse management system?
 Is their material handling automated?
 Do they have the technology necessary to handle accurate warehousing processes?
 Does their system provide accurate inventory reports?
 Can they provide live inventory checks?
 It is important to work with a 3PL partner that uses the latest technology and equipment.
 This will make them more beneficial to you as a business partner.

 Meet Your 3PL Partner

-Check Safety Policies and Procedures of the 3PL Provider
+Check the Safety Policies and Procedures of the 3PL Provider

 Limit your search to a maximum of three 3PL partners.
 If you consider too many options you may miss out on the little details that you need to check and focus on before making a final decision.
 Keeping a short list can help you deeply evaluate each prospective partner.